Official Park Map

-Leave your vehicle be hind and enjoy using almost 30 miles of trails to visit historic and natural sites in the park.
+Leave your vehicle behind and enjoy using more than 30 miles of trails to visit historic and natural sites in the park.
 To ensure your safety and to protect sensitive historic and natural resources in the park, you must abide by these common sense regulations:

 - Some former trails have been closed to public use.
 They were closed because they are unsafe and cannot be made safe, or because using the trails destroys natural or historic resources.
 If a trail is not shown on the map, it is closed and public use is not permitted.
 Please be a part of protecting your natural and cultural heritage by staying off closed trails.

-Joseph Plumb Martin 8.7 miles (5-mile inner loop)
+Joseph Plumb Martin Trail 8.7 miles (5-mile inner loop)

 Named for the Continental Soldier who camped at Valley Forge, this paved multi-use trail is hilly and generally not shaded and it connects a number of the park's historic sites.